Administration order

 Increasing term assurance

-Increasing term assurance is a type of life insurance.
+A type of life insurance.
 It pays out a lump sum if you die within the term.
-The amount that is paid out increases the longer the insurance
+The amount paid out increases the longer the insurance runs for.

 Inflation

-The rate at which prices for goods and services rise over time.
+The rate that prices for goods and services rise over time.

 Inheritance tax

 The amount your beneficiaries have to pay when you die.
-The amount they have to pay depends on the amount of assets you leave at the time of your death.
+Beneficiaries are the people you choose to inherit your money or possessions when you die.
+The amount they have to pay depends on the amount of assets (items of value) you leave at the time of your death.

 Inhibition